openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

     Column() {
       Text('LongPress OnAction:' + this.count).fontSize(28)
         .gesture(
-          // Bind the long press gesture that can be triggered repeatedly.
+          // Bind a long press gesture that can be triggered repeatedly.
           LongPressGesture({ repeat: true })
             .onAction((event: GestureEvent) => {
               if (event.repeat) {